lsuxrstudio/overall-project-template/README.md

 ## Instructions
 1. [Download Latest Release](https://github.com/lsuxrstudio/overall-project-template/archive/refs/tags/v1.0.0.zip)
 2. Unzip
-3. Move the folder to the location you want to store your production content (e.g., hard drive, cloud storage, network drive, etc.).
+3. Move the folder to the location you want to store your production content.